ZhenkunLi/Aalto_ml2022/README.md

-# Aalto_ml2022
-Machine Learning Project
+# Machine Learning Project
+Please see the .ipynb file to check all results.
+The .m files is for plotting only.